Subaru XV review & buyer's guide

-Latest Subaru XV - they call it the Crosstrek in some markets - is better in every respect than its predecessor.
-One of the most affordable, high-quality SUVs you can buy (but not perfect).
-Here's the full story
+The latest Subaru XV is better in every respect than its predecessor.
+It's one of the most affordable, high-quality compact SUVs you can buy today

 It's built on the new 'Global' platform - that’s the fundamental architecture for Subaru's future products.
 You get a 2.0-litre boxer four cylinder petrol engine mated to a CVT (transmission) and the trademark Symmetrical AWD.